 - Will someone from SSC be observing my class?

 - Do I have to use the college syllabus and text?

 - What type of courses can I take to meet my graduate hour requirements?

-What are the minimum qualifications I need to apply for an adjunct instructor position for dual enrollment at my high school?
+What are the minimum qualifications I need to apply for an adjunct instructor position for college credit plus at my high school?